jellyfin-archive/jellyfin-docs/docs/administration/building.md

+---
+uid: admin-building
+title: Building from Source
+---

 [//]: # (TODO: Convert this page into links to project specific build instructions)

 # Building Jellyfin from Source

-As an alternative to using [binary packages](/docs/administration/installing.md), you can build Jellyfin from source.
+As an alternative to using [binary packages](xref:admin-installing), you can build Jellyfin from source.

 Jellyfin supports several methods of building for different platforms and instructions for all supported platforms are below.